AST119/Spotify_Music_Suggestion_System/README.md

 . time_signature_freq_map.pkl

 .
-The file you need in the project root (SpotifyMusicRecommendationSystem/) is:
+The file you need in the project root (SpotifyMusicSuggestionSystem/) is:

 .
-Recommendation.csv (Your dataset for recommendations).
+Recommendation.csv (Your dataset for Suggestions).

 ### 5. Run the Streamlit Application
 Once all files are in place, run the application from your terminal: